ScottLogic/blog/README.md

 ```

 On Windows, if you use Chocolatey, simply run `choco install ruby` in a PowerShell instance
-with elevated priveleges.
+with elevated privileges.
 If you don't use Chocolatey, you can use [RubyInstaller][rubyinstaller]
 or see the Ruby website for [alternative ways to install Ruby][ruby-installation-instructions].
 You don't need to install any other dependencies on Windows at this stage.